 “Do not ask people whether they are married or not.”

 I told them.
 “Do not describe people as ‘fat’ but use ‘big’ instead,” I also warned them, “because unlike in China where ‘fat’ is a neutral word, in America it is a bad word; it borders on moral judgment like ‘stupid’.”
 For whatever reasons, Chinese had been intrigued and even fascinated by why Americans often looked taller, larger and stronger.
 We were so convinced that it was the cheese eating that did it.
-So I thought if they knew these unspoken social norms, they would ultimately avoid unnecessary awkward situations with my friends, my professors or people they might meet.
+I thought if they knew these unspoken social norms, they would ultimately avoid unnecessary awkward situations with my friends, my professors or people they might meet.
 After all, when in Rome, do as the Romans do.

 I lived in a small house, one of the few house-turned dorms for graduate students on a quiet street in downtown Princeton.
 The University owned them all.
 Each house had three floors, and each floor 3-4 rooms.
 The students shared three bathrooms and one kitchen in each house.
 My room was on the top floor, like an attic, enough to fit a single bed, a desk and a chair.
 Small but cozy.

 We had a janitor take care of the common areas of our house.
-His name was James, a tall African American man with very dark skin complexion, a bit on the heavy side, maybe in his early 40s.
+His name was James, a tall black man with very dark skin complexion, a bit on the heavy side, maybe in late 30’s or early 40’s.
 Gentle and friendly.
 Every morning around 7 o’clock he would pull up his beaten-up Pontiac into the driveway promptly and stayed until 6 in the evening.
 During the day, he would go around the houses cleaning the kitchen, hallway and bathrooms, mopping the floor, mowing the lawn and taking away the trash.
 He would also do some light repairs for our rooms.
 When he walked around, a long string of keys dangled from his hip would give away the clicking sound as if to announce his arrival.
 Sometimes he would heat up the lunch he usually brought with him in the microwave and eat with us: white rice and black beans.
 Same food.
 Every day.

 My communication with James was quite minimal.
 As with every graduate student, I went about with my crazy schedules, rushing in and out of my room like lightning.
 I would cook up simple meals quickly and return to the library.
 But whenever I saw him in the hallway, on the street or around the house, I would politely greet him, sometimes cracking a couple jokes here and there.
 That was about it.